 Disclaimer: Always talk to your GP before starting a new supplement regime.

-The best probiotics for women over 50
+Best probiotics for women over 50

 Best overall probiotic

 Symprove is a unique, water-based supplement that contains four strains of live and active bacteria that are delivered to the gut to support a healthy microbiome.
 Symprove is different to all the other products listed as it is water-based, which means it doesn’t trigger digestion.
 The more live and active bacteria surviving passage through the stomach means a better opportunity to colonise the gut.
 This ability to deliver thriving bacteria to the gut is what makes Symprove unique.
-Each serving of 70 ml of Symprove delivers 10 billion bacteria to your gut, so it is a good programme to start your gut healing journey.
+Each serving of 70ml of Symprove delivers 10 billion bacteria to your gut, so it is a good programme to start your gut healing journey.
 It also comes in three flavours, mango and passionfruit, strawberry and raspberry and original.

-Our review: "I have just completed four weeks of Symprove, and I have to say it has honestly made quite a difference already.
+Our tester said: "I have just completed four weeks of Symprove, and I have to say it has honestly made quite a difference already.
 Symprove recommends completing a 12-week programme to assess the full results.
 However, after four weeks, I feel more energetic, my visits to the bathroom have been more regular and consistent, and I do not feel as bloated after eating meals.
 I have had gut health problems for just over five years and have over fifteen food intolerances and IBS.
 I have been looking for probiotics that work for me for a while now– and this is the first time I have seen clear results.

 "The probiotic comes in a liquid form and contains live bacteria to help support a healthy gut microbiome.
 I take it as soon as I wake up and wait around fifteen minutes before eating or drinking anything.
 The first week I experienced mild bloating, nothing irregular for me, but after the second week, I started seeing improvements.